Skip to content

 • Boundary Lines - The survey may include a graphical representation of the property boundaries as a survey plat or map.
 It may consist of the dimensions and eagles of the lines.

-• Restrictions - The survey may include any limits or conveyances affecting the property—for example, zoning restrictions and subdivision rules.
+• Restrictions - The survey may include any limits or conveyances affecting the property, such as zoning restrictions and subdivision rules.

 • Improvement and Structures - The survey will show any improvements and structures on the land, such as driveways, fences, and buildings.